deis/workflow/src/contributing/submitting-a-pull-request.md

 ## Include Tests

-If you alter or add functionality to any Deis component, your changes should include the necessary tests to prove that it works.
-Unit tests may be written with the component's implementation language (usually Go or Python), and functional and integration tests are written in Go.
+If you significantly alter or add functionality to a component that impacts the broader Deis Workflow PaaS, you should submit a complementary PR to modify or amend end-to-end integration tests.
+These integration tests can be found in the [deis/workflow-e2e][workflow-e2e] repository.

-Integration test code spanning multiple Deis components can be found in the `tests/` directory of the [deis/workflow][workflow] project.

-While working on local code changes, always run the tests.
-Be sure your proposed changes pass all of `./tests/bin/test-integration` on your workstation before submitting a PR.

 See [testing](testing.md) for more information.

 ## Include Docs

-Changes to any Deis component that could affect a user's experience also require a change or addition to the relevant documentation.
+Changes to any Deis Workflow component that could affect a user's experience also require a change or addition to the relevant documentation.
 For most Deis components, this involves updating the component's _own_ documentation.
 In some cases where a component is tightly integrated into [deis/workflow][workflow], its documentation must also be updated.

 ## Code Standards